 In seeking excess wage loss benefits under the No Fault Law, Ms. Hannay contended that her wage loss benefits should be calculated on the basis of the wages she would have eventually earned as a dental hygienist.

 The trial court agreed and so did the Court of Appeals:

 “The trial court found that, but for the accident, plaintiff would have been accepted into LCC’s dental hygienist program, would have graduated, and would have been employed, at least 60 percent of the time, by a specific dental office at a rate of $28 an hour.
 The trial court’s findings are supported by the testimony of plaintiff, the dentist who owns the dental office, an expert on financial modeling, and a dental hygienist employed at the dental office, as well as evidence regarding plaintiff’s qualifications and LCC’s admission standards.
 Under these circumstances, we cannot conclude that the trial court’s damages award was purely speculative.
 Thus, we conclude that the trial court’s award for lost wages was not clearly erroneous.”

-Congratulations to my partner, David E. Christensen, and Royal Oak appellate attorney Mark R. Granzotto, for winning this important ruling for Michigan Auto Law client Heather Lynn Hannay and in so doing, clarifying a disputed area of law that can help hundreds of Michigan citizens who are seriously injured by government-owned vehicles in the years to come.
+This is an important ruling for our client.
+In winning the ruling, Michigan Auto Law attorneys have helped clarify a disputed area of law that can help hundreds of Michigan citizens who are seriously injured by government-owned vehicles in the years to come.